dfmorrison/cava-actup/README.md

 upon, it depends upon the underlying graph of things to be highlighted and their IDs.
 Drew is currently the doyen of init files, and should be consulted for an appropriate one for a given task.

+There are a pair of init files available in the sub-directory `init-files/`.
+These can be copied, or probably better, symlinked, to `initial-data-lisp`.
+Note that `initial-data-lisp` is included in the `.gitignorre` file so things can be linked or copied there without worrying about clobbering other people’s choices in the repo.

+The two existing init files are intended for use with the POI task 1.

 ## Errors ##